 - a.
 The degree granting institution must provide evidence that it is accredited by a regional accrediting agency.
-The accrediting agency must be officially recognized by the U.S. Secretary of Education to accredit institutions (effective January 1, 2015). - b.
-Complete and submit the electronic Self Study form that assesses the degree of compliance with all accreditation criteria by the deadline that the Council sets.
-(Retrieve the self study form through the program's portal in the COAccess system.) - c.
+The accrediting agency must be officially recognized by the U.S. Secretary of Education to accredit institutions. - b.
+Complete and submit via the online platform the Self Study form that assesses the degree of compliance with all accreditation criteria by the deadline that the Council sets. - c.
 Demonstrate that the conducting institution(s) is/are eligible for accreditation according to Council policy. - d.
 Through the signature of the chief executive officer of the conducting institution, attest to the accuracy of the information provided in the Self Study and invite the Council to conduct an onsite review. - e.
 Submit additional documentation as requested. - f.
 Complete an onsite review. - g.
 Respond to the written summary report of the onsite accreditation review and other requested documents by the designated deadlines. - h.
 Pay required fees by the due date.

 - a.
 Provide telephone consultation. - b.
 Review submitted Self Study for completeness. - c.
 Request additional information and/or documentation as indicated. - d.
 Conduct an onsite review and evaluation by onsite reviewers. - e.
-Provide the program with a written summary report of the onsite review.
+Provide the program with a written summary report of the onsite review. - f.
+Complete a staff analysis of the program's response to the summary report.

+A-4

-A-4 f.
-Complete a staff analysis of the program's response to the summary report. g.
-Review documentation at a regularly scheduled accreditation meeting of the Council and make an accreditation decision (see Decisions for Accreditation). sed 01/24/14
+g.
+Review documentation at a regularly scheduled accreditation meeting of the Council and make an accreditation decision (see Decisions for Accreditation).